 Trying to make Psychology easy!
-There are 3 spaces, and only 3 that matters:
+There are 3 spaces, and only 3 that matter:

 Cognitive sciences tell us a lot.
-Neurosciences tell us a lot, but we are hooked on Technicolor graphics and ‘love molecules’.
+Neuroscience tells us a lot, but we are hooked on technicolor graphics and ‘love molecules’.
 Many things tell us a lot.
 Google maps tell us a lot (is Geography equal to Google maps?).
 I can’t imagine any serious leadership development that does not include or is seriously based upon, reflection, old fashion introspection.
-Yet, many leadership development models are about how you deal with people in mode A when confronted with X, and, of course, how B is much better if in front of Y. A sort of if raining use a raincoat, if in the beach wear shorts.
-Contingency leadership is great in advice.
+Yet, many leadership development models are about how you deal with people in mode A when confronted with X, and, of course, how B is much better if in front of Y. A sort of if raining use a raincoat, if on the beach wear shorts.
+Contingency leadership is great on advice.
 It makes sense, I mean the raincoat thing.

 Around us: How little sometimes we see or hear or smell.
-We can go around not-noticing, not conscious of the broader context, of our minutia roles, yet uniqueness as fathers or brothers or friends.
+We can go around not noticing, not conscious of the broader context, of our minutiae roles, yet uniqueness as fathers or brothers or friends.
 Old cliché, there is no other like you.
 Not a duplicate.
 Not a me-too.
 I can’t imagine a leadership development programme that does not include windows totally open to the world, even remote worlds that we think have little impact on us.
-Here we are, our only me as me and a world of incredible complexity.
+Here we are, only me as me and a world of incredible complexity.

 On the whole, my main worry in leadership is the abundance of ‘this is how you do it’ models and the scarcity of ‘what are the questions’ models.
 Introspection, reflection, going inside does not require going back to Psychoanalysis (too late), or Cognitive Neurosciences (yes, those colours and molecules go up and down depending on whether you make love or buy cereals, and?).

 What about a mirror?
-And perhaps a friend, coach, mirror experts?
+And perhaps a friend, coach, mirror expert?
 I don’t have a good answer.
 But I just know Psychology is not that difficult.
 It only has three chapters.